kingsdigitallab/framesense/README.md

 # 🎞️FrameSense

-FrameSense is command line tool to pre-process your video collections.
+FrameSense is highly modualr command line tool to pre-process your video collections.

-Status: alpha
+**Status**: alpha

+**Current focus**: functional minimum viable product.
+The current implementation is still buggy and slow.
+Consolidation and optimisation will come at a later stage.

 ## Requirements